 TCP Destination Port:

-Port number of the destination user of receiving TCP.
+Port number of the destination receiver application.
 It is set in the TCP header by the user.
 The parameter is mandatory.
-Over the public internet, the port numbers also called well-known ports.
-For example, a website runs over always a default port 80.
-Technically it can use any other port also (e.g. 8080).
-In that case, a TCP client who is using a web browser should also know the port number along with the website domain name (URL, www.website.com:8080), to browse the website.
+Over the public internet, the port numbers are also called well-known ports.
+For example, a website always runs over a default port 80.
+Technically it can use any other port also (e.g., 8080).
+In that case, a TCP client using a web browser should also know the port number and the website domain name (URL, www.website.com:8080) to browse the website.

 TCP Sequence Number:

 Acknowledgment Number (TCP Ack):

 TCP is a reliable protocol.
 What does this mean?
-This means that TCP makes sure that a message sent to the remote layer has been received.
+This means that TCP ensures that a message sent to the remote layer has been received.
 It does this by using the TCP ack number.
-This is a 32 bits numeric value in the TCP header.
-Ack number is set by the receiver.
-The value signifies the expecting next sequence number segment from the sender.
-The next example is the detailed explanation of the TCP Ack number usage in the protocol.
+This is a 32-bit numeric value in the TCP header.
+The receiver sets the ack number.
+The value signifies the expected next sequence number segment from the sender.
+The following example is a detailed explanation of the TCP Ack number usage in the protocol.

-There is a client who is sending TCP segments M1, M2, and M3 to the TCP server with sequence numbers 100, 101, and 1002 respectively.
-It sends M1 and M2 then wait for the ack from the remote, before sending M3.
-The receiver sends the ACK to the sender after receiving both M1 and M2.
+A client is sending TCP segments M1, M2, and M3 to the TCP server with sequence numbers 100, 101, and 1002 respectively.
+It sends M1 and M2 and then waits for the ack from the remote before sending M3.
+The receiver sends the ACK to the sender after receiving M1 and M2.
 Value 102 will be a sequence number in the TCP header of the ACK segment.
 Now the sender will send the M3.
-Here you might be thinking about how TCP decides how many segments it should be sent at a single time.
+You might be thinking about how TCP decides how many segments should be sent simultaneously.
 We will cover this incoming section for Windows.

 TCP Header Size (HLen) :

 As the name suggests, reserved.
 The protocol cannot use these bits.
 Maybe the TCP header will use in the future.